 Don’t make a scene at the bureau de change or bank

-It is as if you are claiming Repsol or Cepsa the price per liter of gasoline from the barrel of Brent crude price.
+It is as if you are claiming Repsol, Cepsa or Campsa petrol station, the price per liter of gasoline from the barrel of Brent crude price.

 Cards are not accepted everywhere

 And what if you lost your card?
-The best advice is to carry a mix of payment methods when abroad.
+The best advice is to carry a mix of payment means when abroad.

 Know where you can change currency

-In addition to changing at your bank, or doing so at the airport, know the specialized currency providers in Spain.
-They are situated in many places, and usually offer competitive prices in Spain.
+In addition to changing at your bank, or doing so at the airport, know the specialized currency suppliers in Spain.
+They are situated in many places, and usually offer competitive rates in Spain.
 Here we explain the differences between the three forms of currency exchange.

-Do not leave the currency exchange for the last day for two reasons:
+And please do not leave the currency exchange task for the last minute for two reasons:

-- There may not be the specific currency you need.
-Keep in mind that banks handle an average of 10 to 20 convertible currencies.
-And about 80 exchange houses.
-But there is not always everything in the market.
+- You may not find the specific currency you need last minute.
+Keep in mind that banks manage an average of 10 to 20 convertible currencies versus about 80 by Spanish currency suppliers.
+But there is not always stock of every currency in the market.

-- If you leave it for last, the only option you will have left in Spain to change, the least interesting, will be the airport.
+- If you leave it for the last minute, the only option you will have left in France to change money, the least interesting, will be the airport.